Lewis, Louisiana-Lafayette beat Miami of Ohio 27-17

 MOBILE, Ala.
-(AP)Levi Lewis and Louisiana-Lafayette added one more win to the most successful season in school history.

-Lewis threw two touchdown passes to Ja’Marcus Bradley, and the Ragin’ Cajuns beat Miami of Ohio 27-17 in the LendingTree Bowl on Monday night.
+(AP)Levi Lewis threw two touchdown passes to Ja’Marcus Bradley, and Louisiana-Lafayette beat Miami of Ohio 27-17 in the LendingTree Bowl on Monday night.

-Louisiana-Lafayette earned its first bowl win since 2014.
-It finished with a school-record 11 victories, two more than the previous mark.

-”Tonight, our guys were at their best when it mattered most,” coach Billy Napier said. ”We made a lot of progress as a team this season and in the last month leading up to this game.”

 Lewis found Bradley for a 9-yard score with 10:51 left in the third quarter.
 They connected for a 12-yard TD with 2:26 left in the third, lifting Louisiana-Lafayette to a 24-10 lead.